 2. SFGFF will accept films created in any media format.

-4. By entering a film, you acknowledge SFGFF and its sponsors have the right to copy any submitted material and use images for non-commercial use.
-This may include promotions, advertising, use in print, web content, and educational purposes.
+4. By entering a film, you acknowledge SFGFF has the right to copy any submitted material and use images and trailers for SFGFF’s non-commercial use.
+Promotional use may include a clip of any accepted film being included in a radio or TV program, or in a festival trailer for Green Film Fest.

 5. By submitting the film entry form, you acknowledge that you have read and agree to abide by the Terms & Conditions of SFGFF.